 Healthy, positive relationships are vital for our emotional and physical well-being.

-There are the interactions with the other adults in their lives too, e.g. teachers, religious officials, sports coaches, careers advisors and eventually colleagues and employers.
+There are the interactions with the other adults in their lives too, e.g. teachers, religious officials, sports coaches and eventually colleagues and employers.

 The majority of these relationships will be positive, enriching their lives and helping them learn and develop as individuals.
 Others are not ideal, but are fleeting with no real harm done, e.g. a first romance.